Ioan Rășcanu: Political career

 After serving as Secretary General of the Ministry of War from December 1, 1918 to September 27, 1919, Rășcanu became Minister of War, serving in three successive governments, led by Prime Ministers Artur Văitoianu (September 27 – November 30, 1919), Alexandru Vaida-Voevod (December 1, 1919 – March 1, 1920), and Alexandru Averescu (March 12, 1920 – December 15, 1921).
 At his initiative, the Land Forces Academy was established in Sibiu in July 1920.
 In April 1921 he was promoted to major general, after which he retired in 1922, and was put in reserve.

-Rășcanu returned to Vaslui, where he became a leading member of the National Liberal Party and the People's Party, led by Averescu.
+Rășcanu returned to Vaslui, where he became a leading member of the National Liberal Party (PNL) and the People's Party, led by Averescu.
 He was elected to the Chamber of Deputies at the parliamentary elections of 1920, 1926, 1928, and 1931.
 He was Minister of State and High Commissioner for Bessarabia and Bukovina in the Third Averescu cabinet from March 30, 1926 to July 4, 1927, and Minister of State in the Iorga cabinet from April 18, 1931 to June 6, 1932.
+The national cabinet allowed Bessarabian notables to provide input on its economic policies, with a Bessarabian Economic Council that was chaired by Rășcanu.

-From 1938 to December 1942 he was Mayor of Vaslui, while from November 15, 1942 to King Michael's Coup of August 23, 1944 he was Mayor of Bucharest.
+From 1938 to December 1942 he was Mayor of Vaslui.
+In June 1940, together with other generals of the Romanian Army and political figures from Bessarabia, he opposed the Soviet ultimatum demanding that Romania cede Bessarabia, saying: "No nation can surrender its territories without fighting!"
+From November 15, 1942 to King Michael's Coup of August 23, 1944 he was Mayor of Bucharest.
 In December 1942 he was promoted to lieutenant general (Reserve), and was awarded the Order of the Star of Romania, Grand Cross class.